crossplane/crossplane/docs/contributing/adding_external_secret_store_support.md

 **2. Add a new Type and CRD for Secret StoreConfig.**

-See [this commit](https://github.com/crossplane/provider-gcp/pull/421/commits/33538b6aeedd95a154153a2c46e46dde8bcd42ab) as an example on how to add the type.
+See [this commit as an example on how to add the type].
 It is expected to be almost same for all providers except groupName which includes the name short name of the provider (e.g. `gcp.secrets.crossplane.io`)

 Generate CRD with: